File IQ Installation for AWS EC2

 4. Set the Primary DNS server to your Active Directory PDC’s IP address.

-6. Enter your Nasuni admin account details, confirm, and wait for the appliance to apply the new settings.
+5. Click Save Network Configuration.
+You must enter your Nasuni admin account details, confirm, and wait for the appliance to apply the new settings.

 4. Join the File IQ Appliance to Active Directory by following these steps: